REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations: Conclusion

 \section{Conclusion}

 We presented REALM, a mixture-based fine-tuning objective that jointly learns language model parameters and per-annotator expertise scalars entirely unsupervised.
 By modeling each observed label as a convex combination of the model's prediction and a uniform random guess, REALM automatically identifies and down-weights unreliable annotators without any supervision beyond annotator identity.
 Experiments on five question answering benchmarks across three model sizes, three noise types, and multiple expertise distributions show that REALM consistently outperforms naive noisy SFT in the large majority of settings, with gains that grow with model capacity and persist even when the noise type violates the model's generative assumptions.
 In the multi-task extension, a learned expertise matrix captures per-task annotator reliability and further improves performance across all configurations.
-Directions for future work include extending REALM to state-dependent expertise via learned prompt embeddings, and combining the expertise-aware objective with federated optimization for distributed annotation pipelines.